Care and Cleaning of Stainless Steel Sinks

 Since most soaps and detergents contain chlorides, Just recommends rinsing of your stainless steel sink after each use.

 Combine a simple daily treatment with weekly cleansing using a soft abrasive cleaner.
 Cleaners such as Bon-Ami, Bar Keepers Friend or other typical household cleaners are recommended.
 These cleaners can easily be used with warm water, sponges or clean cloths.
 Remember to always scrub in the direction of the polish lines so that your efforts blend with the surface of your sink.
 Since most soaps and detergents contain chlorides, once cleaning is complete, rinse the surface immediately to prevent corrosion.
 Rinsing in clean hot water leaves stainless steel shiny and germ free, all ready for the next use Ordinary carbon steel brushes or steel wool should be avoided as iron particles that are left behind can lead to rust and corrosion.
-Lastly, it is advisable to wipe the surface completely with dry towels so that the water does not evaporate and leave water spots.
+Lastly, it is advisable to wipe the surface completely with clean dry towels so that the water does not evaporate and leave water spots.
+Avoid the use of oily rags or greasy cloths when wiping the surface.
 Regularly drying your sink works wonders to prevent water and surface rust marks.

 Looking for that extra sparkle?

 Club soda will do the sparkle trick as well.
 After placing the stopper in your sink, pour some club soda in and rub with a soft cloth.
 As always, dry with soft cloth to prevent water spots and surface rust.
 Baking soda makes a great stainless steel sink cleaner because it is abrasive enough to scrub away light hard water deposits and stuck-on grease and food, but not so abrasive as to scratch shiny stainless steel fixtures like faucets.
+Try cleaning your sink with a paste of baking soda and water.
 You can then rinse the sink with vinegar, which will bubble and fizz.
 Vinegar naturally disinfects while helping remove hard water stains from your stainless steel sink.
-Use flour power to polish your stainless steel sink.
-By applying dry flour when the look you're after is a gleaming finish.
-Rub the flour in with a soft cloth, then rinse and dry.
+Once your sink is clean and dry, you can easily add an extra shine.
+Apply a few drops of olive oil to a lint-free cloth to buff the sink and fixture until they sparkle.